Garden Office Foundations

 With this system a large screw is driven by machine into the ground, the length chosen so that it gets down into the solid ground.
 The beauty of this system is that it is so easy to level an uneven site.
 Even a large site sloping in multiple directions can be levelled within a couple of hours.
 The head of each screw is then fitted with a bracket, which supports the floor frame.

 The number of ground screws used depends on the site conditions and size of the building.
 They are spaced evenly within the footprint of the building.
 They can take great loads, larger ground screws taking 17 tonnes of axial pressure per screw – more than enough for your average garden office!
+There is a handy ground screw calculator that works out how many screws you will need for your job.

 This is one of the quickest types of foundation to install.
 Typically, no ground clearance is undertaken before installation.
 Any grass will die back once the building is insitu and the light excluded.
 Once the positions have been marked for each screw, they are driven into place.
 A clever bit of kit is used to ensure each screw is driven in straight.
 The whole foundation system can be in place in just a few hours, levelled and ready to build upon.